US home sales surged in February as mortgage rates dipped

-LOS ANGELES (AP) — Sales of previously occupied U.S. homes surged in February to the fastest pace in six months as homebuyers seized on a modest drop in mortgage rates and a slight pullback in prices, but the first annual drop since 2012.
+LOS ANGELES (AP) — Sales of previously occupied U.S. homes surged in February to the fastest pace in six months as homebuyers seized on a modest drop in mortgage rates.
+The nation’s median price also edged lower, its first annual drop since 2012.

 Existing home sales jumped 14.5% last month from January to a seasonally adjusted annual rate of 4.58 million, the National Association of Realtors said Tuesday.
 That’s the strongest sales pace since September and it’s higher than the 4.2 million economists were expecting, according to FactSet.